 Your work must be your own.
-You may consult with students after you have made an attempt to do HW problems on your own.
-You may not copy another person's HW.
+You may consult with students after you have made an attempt to do THW problems on your own.
+You may not copy another person's THW.
 Instead, contact them for help, and then do your own work.
-If your HW has been obviously copied from another person's HW then you will be guilty of cheating and reported to the appropriate authorities (see below).
+If your THW has been obviously copied from another person's THW then you will be guilty of cheating and reported to the appropriate authorities (see below).
 The school's honor code is in effect on this matter.

-In most cases, the final answers to the odd HW problems are in the back of the text.
-We will not have much time in class for going over HW problems; see a tutor or email me for help if you get stuck on a HW problem.
+In most cases, the final answers to the odd THW problems are in the back of the text.
+We will not have much time in class for going over THW problems; see a tutor or email me for help if you get stuck on a THW problem.

-ii) Format of HW (for both conceptual questions AND quantitative problems)
+ii) Format of THW (for both conceptual questions AND quantitative problems)

-There is a 15 % penalty for each aspect of the required format that is not followed.
+There is a 15 % penalty for each aspect (indicated below) of the required format that is not followed.

 a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
-Divide each paper that you use into two vertical columns.
+Divide each paper that you use into two vertical columns and do one or more questions / problems in each column (see sample)